 - Close vents in rooms that are unused

-- Run a ceiling fan in the space you are in
+- Turn on a ceiling fan in the space you are in

-Whether you’re hoping to set up air conditioner service or want to learn more about your replacement air conditioner options, give the team at Roland J. Down Service Experts Heating & Air Conditioning a call at 518-417-2938 or set up an appointment with us through our online scheduler.
+Whether you’re hoping to set up air conditioner service or want to learn more about your replacement air conditioner options, give the team at Roland J. Down Service Experts a call at 518-417-2938 or set up an appointment with us through our online scheduler.